 We are a Cayman Islands exempted company with limited liability.
 Our corporate affairs are governed by our Articles of Association and by the laws of the Cayman Islands.
 The rights of shareholders and the responsibilities of members of our board of directors may be different from the rights of shareholders and responsibilities of directors in companies governed by the laws of U.S. jurisdictions.
-In the performance of its duties, the board of directors of a solvent Cayman Islands exempted company is required to consider the company's interests, and the interests of its shareholders as a whole, which may differ from the interests of ore or more of its individual shareholders.
-See "Item 10.
-Additional Information-B. Memorandum and articles of association-Principal Differences between Cayman Islands Corporate Law and U.S. Corporate Law."
+In the performance of its duties, the board of directors of a solvent Cayman Islands exempted company is required to consider the company's interests, and the interests of its shareholders as a whole, which may differ from the interests of one or more of its individual shareholders.
+See "Description of Share Capital and Constitutional Documents-Comparison of Cayman Islands Corporate Law and U.S. Corporate Law."